Adopt a cat

-Please note that you will need access to a PC or laptop in order to complete the adoption paperwork, as certain forms cannot be completed on a tablet or mobile phone.
+*** Please note that you will need access to a PC or laptop in order to complete the adoption paperwork, as certain forms cannot be completed on a tablet or mobile phone ***

 Once this is finalised, we’ll arrange for a driver to bring your cat safely to your home.
 Strict health & safety guidelines are in place at all times to ensure the safe transfer of the cat to your home.

-- Be supported.
 You’ll receive a follow-up call or email around 3, 7 and 21 days after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice